Graph Adapter of EEG Foundation Models for Parameter Efficient Fine Tuning: Introduction

-\begin{itemize} \item We proposed EEG-GraphAdapter (EGA) with a GNN-based module to capture the spatial features between EEG sensors and enhance the pre-trained model BENDR representation learning capabilities with smaller computational costs and datasets. \item We conducted experiments on healthcare-related downstream tasks of MDD (Major Depressive Disorder) and Abnormality Detection.
-We demonstrated model and runtime performance improvements over the baseline BENDR model without the GraphAdapter. \end{itemize}
+\begin{itemize} \item We propose EEG-GraphAdapter (EGA), a GNN-based module that captures the spatial features between EEG sensors and enhances the representation learning capabilities of the pre-trained BENDR model, while requiring fewer computational resources and less data. \item We conducted experiments on two healthcare-related downstream tasks, MDD (Major Depressive Disorder) and Abnormality Detection, demonstrating improvements in both model performance and runtime compared to the baseline BENDR model without the GraphAdapter. \end{itemize}